 "I am inspired by timeless landscapes, for example a dusty road between isolated poplar trees with a solitary cottage perhaps occupying the distant hills.
 It is as if the impediments of a window pane have suddenly been erased and natural daylight floods through.
 Scenes I have witnessed, especially in Pembrokeshire and abroad, have strongly influenced me."

-Dewi Tudur's first major solo exhibition in North Wales was with us in March 2011.
-He also had very successful exhibitions in 2013 and 2016.
-He is due to exhibit again with a major solo show & book launch in November 2018.
+Dewi Tudur's first major solo exhibition in North Wales was with us in 2011.
+He also had exhibitions in 2013 & 2016.
+He exhibited again with a major solo show & book launch in November 2018.